Code: Select all

 I'd be happy to recommend academic literature or data sources if anyone interested in learning more.
 Hopefully some of my ramblings will help someone looking for a practical momentum-based approach that outperforms buy and hold portfolios.

 EDIT: Some portions of my original post have been updated to include my personal investment model.
-I have updated the historical returns through 2018 and recent trades/performance at the top.
+I have updated the historical returns YTD through 2019 and recent trades/performance at the top.